-Hello, 2019!
-(Well, by this coming Tuesday, anyway.)
-As you look back at 2018, no matter how hard you tried, you went off budget and off your health plans.
-So how can you stay on track in 2019?
-Resolutions are nice, but the most effective way to have your best year yet is to make an FSA checklist.
+Hello, 2020!
+(Well, by this coming Wednesday, anyway.)
+As you look back at 2019, no matter how hard you tried, you went off budget and off your health plans.
+So how can you stay on track in 2020?
+Resolutions are nice, but the most-effective way to have your best year yet is to make an FSA checklist.

 Here are some important budget tips you need for the new year.

 Budget for health expenses

 The fact that the full amount of your FSA annual allocation is available at the beginning of year is one of the best parts of having an FSA, but it can also be one of the most stressful.
 It's great to have access to the entire amount if you're hit with an unexpected medical bill or need an emergency procedure.

 But if you're trying to determine how to allocate your FSA for an entire year, it's difficult to strike a balance between spending too much and not spending enough throughout the year.
 If you struggled with budgeting last year, try these tips for a more productive (and financially secure) new year.

 The first step to creating the best health and budget year yet is to sit down and look at last year's health expenses.
 It might not sound glamorous, but it's incredibly important because it will allow you to prepare for the year ahead.
 At this point, you've probably already allocated your FSA funds for the year ahead and have likely looked at your total spending for last year.

 Now it's time to see how you spent your FSA funds last year.
 Did you spend most of your funds in January?
 Did you have a lot of funds left over at the end of the year?
 Now is the time to dig through your spending and create a month-by-month breakdown of last year's FSA expenses.

 To do: Make a document that outlines your monthly FSA spending from last year and the items or services you purchased.
 For example, in January you spent $15 for prescription medicine and in February you spent $350 for an emergency appendectomy.